lsbjordao/TypeTaxonScript/readme.md

 ## Installing TTS package

-Within VS Code, open your terminal and execute the command at the root, where is the `package.json`:
+Within VS Code, open your terminal and execute the command to install TTS globally:

 1. Navigate to the top menu and select `Terminal`.
 2. From the dropdown menu, choose `New Terminal`.
-3. In the terminal, type and execute the following command: s
+3. In the terminal, type and execute the following command:

 ```bash
 npm install -g @lsbjordao/type-taxon-script
 ```